workingDog/nendohakari/README.md

 The typical work flow is to first select a colour, then draw the desired shape and press the **link** button to close the shape and create the drawing of the clay part.
 It is important to close the shape with the **link** button.
 A **Undo** and **Redo** buttons are provided to assist in the process.
 It is also important to draw the shape in a consistent direction.
-That is, drawing the shape in a clockwise or anti-clockwise way, but not a mix of the two.
+That is, drawing the shape in a clockwise or anti-clockwise direction, but not a mix of the two.

 To draw additional shapes of an existing colour, an **eye drop** colour picker is provided.
 Tap on the **eye drop** icon and it will start pulsating, indicating it is in action.